BasementKrew/revelation.io/_posts/2014-09-09-swifthttp.markdown

     operationQueue.addOperation(opt!)
 }
 ```

 The example shows how easy it is to use an `NSOperationQueue` with SwiftHTTP.
-It is important to note that the convenience methods (GET,POST,PUT,etc) all call the create method and start the operation.
+It is important to note that the convenience methods (GET,POST,PUT,etc) all call the create method shown and start the operation all on their own as seen below.

 ```swift
 //pulled this directly from the HTTPTask class.